scores-patch-points/eodb/README.md

 # matrix-events

-**Delete the backend.** Rooms are tables.
+**Delete the backend.** Rooms are bases.
 Events are rows.
 The fold is the query.
 There is no database to leave open, no API to expose, and no keys to leak — because those layers are not here.

 Most "AI built it in a weekend" breaches share one root cause, and it is never the app logic — the model writes app logic fine.
 It is the layer underneath: the auth tier, the database tier, the API tier.
 The exact part of the stack where one wrong default is fatal, and the exact part a model configures worst.
 A Row-Level-Security toggle left off.
 A key shipped in the client bundle.
 An endpoint that returns every user's record if you just ask.